-- Earn 50,000 Ultimate Rewards (UR) points after spending $4000 in the first 3 months!
+- 50k offer: earn 50,000 Ultimate Rewards (UR) points after spending $4000 in the first 3 months!
 The previous best offer was 100k, but we don’t know whether the 100k offer will reappear in the future.

 - Each year (account anniversary year), automatically receive up to $300 in statement credits as reimbursement for travel purchases such as airfare and hotels charged to your card.

-- Earn 3x points on travel and dining.
-Earn 1 point per dollar spent on all other purchases.
+- Earn 3x UR points on travel and dining.
+Earn 1x UR point per dollar spent on all other purchases.
 Chase is known to be quite flexible with their definition of travel and includes merchants such as Uber and some public transportation.

 - Complimentary Priority Pass Select (PPS) card for the primary cardholder and authorized users.
 You can bring guests for free.

 - Up to $100 credit for Global Entry or TSA Pre application fee.